BabaYaga2569/smart-money-dashboard/readme.txt

-Smart Money Cockpit - Phase 4.5 Mockup
+Smart Money Cockpit - Phase 4.6 Mockup
 -----------------------------------

-This build fixes oversized charts and makes the layout uniform:
+This build takes it higher with polish and interactivity:

-- Chart canvases are now locked to ~180–200px height
+- Smooth animations for charts (lines glide, bars grow into place)
-- Spendable vs Budget and Daily Budget Trend fit neatly into tiles
+- Tooltips on hover show exact values with styled neon popups
-- Uniform sizing matches the other tiles for consistency
+- Top Categories bars animate into width for extra flair

 How to use:
 1. Unzip into your project root (same place as your old index.html).
-2. Open index_phase4_5.html in a browser to see the fixed uniform charts.
+2. Open index_phase4_6.html in a browser to see smooth animations + tooltips.